Chia-Network/chia-docs/docs/architecture/wallets.md

 ---
 title: Wallets
 slug: /wallet-architecture
+description: On the chia blockchain, light wallets can communicate with full nodes through the wallet protocol.
+This is similar to Bitcoin's SPV protocol- allowing verification of transactions and block weight, without the bandwidth and CPU requirements of full nodes.
+keywords:
+  - chia
+  - architecture
+  - network
+  - full node
+  - wallet
+  - light
+  - transaction
 ---

 Wallets can communicate with full nodes through the wallet protocol.
 This is similar to Bitcoin's SPV protocol: it allows verification of transactions and block weight, without the bandwidth and CPU requirements of full nodes.